jjmojojjmojo/break-timer/README.rst

 Rumps is a lightweight wrapper around pyobjc, allowing for easy creation of simple MacOS applications that exist in the status bar in python.

 The application was developed on MacOS 10.11.6.
-It should run on other versions of MacOS (OS X) 10.7 and higher.
+It should run on other versions of MacOS (OS X) 10.7 and higher (untested!).

 The underlying bits and pieces were installed using MacPorts.